hedzr/android-file-chooser/README.md

 1.1.8+.
 Now you can customize each row.

-since 1.1.17, `DirAdatper.GetView#getView` allows you do the same thing, and `withRowLayoutView` will be deprecated.
+since 1.1.17, `DirAdatper.GetViewListener#getView` allows you do the same thing and more, and `withRowLayoutView` will be deprecated.
 See also: `withAdapterSetter(setter)`

 #### `withFileIcons`